How to Write the Best Email Ever: A Style and Etiquette Guide

 Enjoying this post?
 You might also like How to Copy the Gmail Experience: Look, Feel & More

-Is email formal communication?
+Is email formal communication anyway?

 There’s an argument in some circles that emails aren’t informal conversations but letters.
 Others consider them to be to-the-point discussions, with the purpose of conveying critical information in a logical, legible way.
 Still others consider emails to be both a letter and an instant message.
 With work environments becoming ever so casual, it isn’t hard to see why.